PolyTimotheos/BlenderOutlinerSearchTools/README.md

 Select Button + Alt = remove from current selection

 In the Filter dropdown holding Shift and clicking one of the Button will activate it and deactivate all the others.

+It's only tested on Blender 4.52 so far.

 That's it!
 Hope you find it useful :)

 <img width="648" height="525" alt="image" src="https://github.com/user-attachments/assets/f4dc54d0-c755-466d-a6a6-479f9e7add7f" />